zjunlp/DeepKE/example/llm/InstructKGC/README.md

 - `'id'`: A unique identifier for each data entry, ensuring the independence and traceability of the data items.
 - `'cate'`: The text's subject category, which provides a high-level categorical label for the content (there are 12 categories in total).
-- `'entity'` and `'relation'`: Represent entity and relationship triples, respectively.
+- `'entity'` and `'relation'`: Represent **entity and relationship triples**, respectively.
 These fields allow users to freely construct instructions and expected outputs for information extraction.

-For the validation set `InstructIE-valid` and the test set `InstructIE-test`, they include both Chinese and English versions, ensuring the dataset's applicability in different language settings.
+For the validation set `InstructIE-valid` and the test set `InstructIE-test`, they include **both Chinese and English versions**, ensuring the dataset's applicability in different language settings.

 - `train.json`: The field definitions in this file are consistent with `InstructIE-train`, but the `'instruction'` and `'output'` fields show one format.
 Nonetheless, users can still freely construct instructions and outputs for information extraction based on the `'relation'` field.
-- `valid.json`: Its field meanings are consistent with `train.json`, but this dataset has been crowdsource-annotated, providing higher accuracy and reliability.
+- `valid.json`: Its field meanings are consistent with `train.json`, but this dataset has been **crowdsource-annotated**, providing higher accuracy and reliability.

 <details>